We’re back with Part 2 covering our recent trip to the Jewel Dunn’s River Beach Resort & Spa!

 Tip #10: If you have any food allergies, let the chef know at the beginning of your meal, and they will accommodate you.

 Tip #11: There is a dress code at Platinum and it is strictly enforced.
 Men must wear closed-toe shoes, long pants and a collared shirt.
 Women must wear sandals (no flip flops) and a dress or capris (no shorts).
 Please don’t be a jerk and try and walk in not properly dressed.
-Over the years, we’ve seen men try and get around the dress code and give the hostess a hard time.
+Over the years, we’ve seen men try and get around the dress code and give the host or hostess a hard time.
 The dress code is there to make the atmosphere in the restaurant nice, so please abide by it.

 Coral Café: If you are looking for something a little more laid back, the buffet is also open most nights for dinner.
 As with lunch, they have a combination of hot and cold items.
 We particularly like to hit the buffet on “Caribbean Night”.
 You can get some local dishes like curry goat and jerk chicken and pork.